Konfekt/vim-select-replace/README.md

 # Credits

-These ideas to make good use of `:help v_gn` have in essence been divulged by Romain Lafourcade.
+These ideas to make good use of `:help v_gn` have in essence been divulged by Romain Lafourcade and the function that returns the visual selection has been taken from @hayab14usa's [vim-asterik](https://github.com/haya14busa/vim-asterisk/)